aemengo/blt/README.md

 $ blt down
 ```

-Spinning your environment back up again with `blt up`, will keep your previous working state preserved.
+Your previous working state will be preserved when spinning your environment back up with `blt up`.

-To see the state of your BOSH Lit environment, you can `blt status` at any time:
+To see the status of your BOSH Lit environment, you can `blt status` at any time:

 ![blt-status](images/blt-status.png)